JeeWeetje/iot-workshop/TheThingsNetwork.md

 ![alt tag](img/msft/Picture06-decode-data-on-ttn.png)

-Now, binary payload is not really useful in upstream.
+Now, the binary payload is not really useful in upstream.
 Therefore, we have payload functions.

 1. In the application overview, click **Payload Functions**
-2. Add the following **decoder** function to decode the two bytes back to a 16 bit integer called `waterLevel`:
+2. Add the following **decoder** function to decode the two bytes back to a 16-bit integer called `waterLevel`:

     ```c
     function Decoder(bytes) {